Mock Trial team members

 Kennedy Parish

-Over a career of seven years, I have gone from reading cases on my iPhone to representing UO in Washington D.C for a debate conference.
+“Debate has completely changed my life.
 Although I started debating in high school, I saw my skills in verbal communication, research, writing, critical thinking, and argumentation grow exponentially through UO Forensics.
-Debate has offered me incredible and intriguing opportunities to engage multiple social issues through participatory experiences.
+Debate has taught me how to exert my agency, become a confident speaker and understand the power of advocating for others.”

 Meet the Director

-Trond Jacobsen - Director of Forensics and Instructor of Information Science
+Trond Jacobsen, Director of Forensics and Instructor of Information Science

 Dr. Jacobsen competed in debate while a student at the University of Oregon.
 In six years of high school and college debate Jacobsen failed to break only twice, and broke at all four nationals he attended, including twice in quarterfinals.
 He won the Northwest CEDA Championship his junior year earning 177 out of 180 possible speaker points.
 His senior year he finished 3rd and was 2nd speaker at the elite Jesuit Round Robin.
 While competing for Oregon, Jacobsen earned more than two dozen 1st speaker awards.